ARM-software/lisa/doc/source/index.rst

 In-depth
 ~~~~~~~~

-This section contains more advanced topics, such how to write your own extensions
+This section contains more advanced topics, such how to write your own plugins
 and detailed descriptions of how WA functions under the hood.

 .. toctree::
    :maxdepth: 2

    conventions
-   writing_extensions
+   writing_plugins
    execution_model
    resources
    additional_topics